roman-milk/roman-milk.github.io/vanessas-dissonance.md

  It was such a perverse action that it further fuelled the fire burning in Vanessa's loins.
 With her excitement increasing, her naughtiness increased exponentially.
 She started mauling her titflesh while pumping it up and down Beardman's dick.
 Thereby, the pressure on his cock increased.

  Vanessa's irritated, scratched boobs reacted to the rough treatment by sending waves of pain through her body.
 The anguish mixed with the pleasure and became an ecstatic surge.
 It spurred the redhead on even further.
 She mauled and kneaded her titflesh mercilessly while continuing to lick the drool off the dickhead.
-Report_Story #4